Fenil-Gajjar/Fenil-Gajjar/README.md

 Here are some of the key projects where I've applied my skills to showcase experience:

 ### 1. Migration and Re-architecture of Multi-Tier Java Application on AWS

-*   **Description:** Successfully migrated and re-architected a complex multi-tier Java application (Tomcat, MySQL, RabbitMQ, Memcache) to AWS.
-This involved a two-phase approach: initially establishing a highly available architecture, followed by a re-architecture leveraging managed cloud services to significantly reduce operational overhead.
-*   **Key Achievements:** Achieved 99.9% uptime with robust high-availability architecture (ELB, Auto Scaling Groups, Route 53, security groups, S3-based CI/CD, SSL termination).
-Reduced operational overhead by 60% through the adoption of managed services (Elastic Beanstalk, RDS, ElastiCache, Amazon MQ).
-Implemented CloudFront CDN for performance optimization and automated Maven pipeline for efficient builds.
 *   **Technologies:** AWS (ELB, Auto Scaling Groups, Route 53, S3, Elastic Beanstalk, RDS, ElastiCache, Amazon MQ, CloudFront), Java, Tomcat, MySQL, RabbitMQ, Memcache, Maven.

 ### 2. Capstone Automated DevSecOps Workflow for Cloud-Native Deployment

-*   **Description:** Orchestrated a comprehensive automated DevSecOps pipeline for a Spring Boot application, integrating security and quality checks throughout the software development lifecycle.
-This project emphasized

-shift-left security practices.
-*   **Key Achievements:** Implemented a robust CI/CD pipeline using Jenkins, integrated security scanning with Trivy, and code quality analysis with SonarQube.
-Managed artifact storage with Nexus.
-Provisioned AWS EKS infrastructure using Terraform and containerized the application with Docker.
-Ensured continuous deployment with GitOps, SSL/TLS, and comprehensive monitoring using Prometheus and Grafana.
 *   **Technologies:** Jenkins, Trivy, SonarQube, Nexus, Terraform, Docker, AWS EKS, GitOps, Prometheus, Grafana, Spring Boot.

 ### 3. GitOps-Based VProfile Cloud-Native Deployment

-*   **Description:** Engineered an automated GitOps pipeline for end-to-end infrastructure provisioning and application deployment for a VProfile application.
-This project focused on streamlining the deployment process and ensuring zero-downtime releases.
-*   **Key Achievements:** Developed a CI/CD workflow using GitHub Actions, Terraform, and AWS EKS.
-Implemented Docker/ECR for containerization and Helm charts for application packaging.
-Integrated SonarCloud for quality gates and automated testing, significantly reducing deployment time and enabling seamless updates.
 *   **Technologies:** GitHub Actions, Terraform, AWS EKS, Docker, ECR, Helm, SonarCloud.

 ### 4. Additional Projects & Documentation
 Beyond these core projects, I have executed multiple end-to-end DevOps projects across Java and MERN stacks.
 My Google Drive contains extensive documentation on:

 *   **DevOps Tools/Technologies:** Detailed guides and notes on various tools and technologies used in DevOps.